-- What is the right Knee Support Brace for my Injury?
+What is the right knee brace or support for my injury?

 There are all kinds of knee braces for all types of injuries and conditions.
 For instance, athletes suffering from mild knee joint pain or those who have a weak knee wear a hinged brace designed to alleviate joint pain and correct instability.
 Some knee braces are designed especially for skiers, with ski deflectors present on the inside hinge to prevent the ski or clothing from tugging on the hinge.

 Some braces are made to prevent re-injury of a ligament, so that the athlete enjoys practicing high impact sports without having to worry about twisted knees.
 Someone recovering from surgery on a torn ACL will most likely not want to take the chance of it happening again.